Goechala Trek

 Best Season

-The weather conditions during the autumn season in Sikkim are pleasantly cool with clear skies and minimal rainfall.
-The temperature around the Dzongri area will drop below freezing at night.
-However, planning the Goechala Trek from mid-October to mid-December is recommended.
+If you are looking for crystal clear views, then the autumn season is the best time for the Goechala Trek in Sikkim.
+During autumn, it is pleasantly cool with clear skies and minimal rainfall.
+The temperature may drop to freezing at night, but the daytime temperature will be just right for trekking.
+However, planning the Goechala Trek from mid-October to November is recommended.

 Goechala trek in the winter months from December to February, the weather will be cold, with temperatures dropping well below freezing.
-However, the snow-covered trekking trail and landscapes provide a serene trekking experience.

-For an adventurer looking for a challenging winter trek in Sikkim, then the winter season offers the Goechala trek a magical setting.
-However, trekking to Goechala pass during the winter months is more difficult due to heavy snow and cold temperatures after Dzongri.
+Trekking to Goechala pass during the winter months is more difficult due to heavy snow and cold temperatures after Dzongri.

 The monsoon season starting from June to mid-September is not ideal for trekking inside Sikkim because of heavy rainfall.